Generalized Spherical Neural Operators: Green's Function Formulation: Experiments

 \subsection{Diffusion MRI modelling of brain microstructure}

 Modeling brain microstructure with diffusion MRI is challenging due to sparse, anisotropic measurements across spherical shells~\citep{van2013wu, jeurissen2014multi, zeng2022fod}; We choose dMRI-based Fiber Orientation Distribution (FOD) angular super-resolution~\citep{zeng2022fod, snoussi2025equivariant} as the specific task for evaluating model performance on anisotropic system; see Appendix~\ref{dmri_detail} for challenge, motivation and preprocessing details.
-To further verify \ourmodel, we adopt the same architecture as FODNet~\citep{zeng2022fod}, only changing the convolutional layers, adapting it to SFNOs to obtain {\textit{FOD-SFNO}}, and \ourmodel s to obtain FOD-\ourmodel.
-ACC is used for evaluation, which stands for Angular Correlation Coefficient, a standard metric for measuring the angular similarity between two spherical functions~\citep{zeng2022fod}.
+To further verify \ourmodel, we adopt the same architecture as FODNet~\citep{zeng2022fod}, only changing the convolutional layers, adapting it to SFNOs to obtain {\textit{FOD-SFNO}}, and \ourmodel s to obtain \textit{FOD-\ourmodel}.
+Angular Correlation Coefficient (ACC) is used as an evaluation metric for measuring the angular similarity between two spherical functions~\citep{zeng2022fod} (details in Equation~\ref{eq:acc_dmri} in Appendix~\ref{dmri_detail}).
 The results in Table~\ref{table_dmri} show that \ourmodel~consistently outperforms other models, demonstrating strong generalization under irregular sampling and data sparsity.
 Figure~\ref{fod_results} shows the region of interest taken from the cingulate gyrus.
 Compared with the obviously false positive predictions by other methods, the proposed GSNO achieves better prediction of fiber orientation and density.